Apple Cider Mimosas

-These tasty apple cider mimosas are made with just two simple ingredients: apple cider and sparkling wine.
+These easy apple cider mimosas are made with just two simple ingredients.
 They are bubbly, festive and perfect for the holiday season.
-This post is sponsored by Kroger.

 These apple cider mimosas can be made with just two ingredients… or five if you want to go all out with a sugar cinnamon rim and garnish!
 They’re so delicious.